-This study the project Metallogenetic Map of the State of Bahia II. field 15 thin sections made in the laboratory of The Geologic Survey of Brazil (CPRM) and 8 lithogeochemical analyses conducted in partnership with Bahia State Mineral Research Company (CBPM).
-The samples were prepared and analyzed at the SGS- Geosol, in Belo Horizonte – MG, where the major elements were determined by X-ray Fluorescence, trace by ICP – OES (Inductively Coupled Plasma Optical Emission Spectrometry) with digestion and use of sodium peroxide (Na2O2) and rare earth by ICP – MS (Plasma Source Mass Spectrometry).
+This study is part of the project Metallogenetic Map of the State of Bahia II.
+Methods consist of field work, petrographic characterization of 15 thin sections made in the laboratory of The Geologic Survey of Brazil (CPRM) and 8 lithogeochemical analyses conducted in partnership with Bahia State Mineral Research Company (CBPM).
+The samples were prepared and analyzed at the SGS- Geosol, in Belo Horizonte – MG, where the major elements were determined by X-ray Fluorescence, trace elements by ICP – OES (Inductively Coupled Plasma Optical Emission Spectrometry) with digestion and use of sodium peroxide (Na2O2), and rare earth analyses by ICP – MS (Plasma Source Mass Spectrometry).

 The samples were adjusted for 100% summation, ignoring the percentage of LOI (Loss on Ignition), which presents high values in serpentinites, due to the water content in these rocks.
-The Fe2O3t was recalculated to FeOt to be used in the selected charts, besides calculating the magnesium number using the formula mg# = 100MgO/ [MgO + FeOt]..
+The Fe2O3t was recalculated to FeOt to be used in the selected charts, besides calculating the magnesium number using the formula mg# = 100MgO/ [MgO + FeOt].

-SJJSVJCVJC

 3 Geological Context

 The area is located in the northeast portion of the São Francisco Craton (SFC; Almeida, 1967; Figure 1A).
-The SFC stabilized in the Transamazonic (Orosirian) cycle at the end of the Paleoproterozoic and limited during the Neoprotorozoic and Cambrian era, during the Brazilian cycle that formed the , Rio Preto, Riacho do Pontal, Brasília and Araçuaí (Alkmin et al. 1993; Barbosa and Sabaté, 2003).
+The SFC was stabilized in the Transamazonic (Orosirian) cycle at the end of the Paleoproterozoic and limited during the Neoprotorozoic and Cambrian era, during the Brazilian cycle that formed the surroundings orogenic belts such as Sergipano, Rio Preto, Riacho do Pontal, Brasília and Araçuaí (Alkmin et al. 1993; Barbosa and Sabaté, 2003).
 In the Transamazonic (Orosirian) cycle period, 2.12-2.02 Ga (Sousa & Oliveira, 2019), the Gavião, Serrinha, Jequié, and Itabuna-Salvador-Curaçá paleoplates collided, originating the Itabuna-Salvador-Curaçá Orogen.
-This event the emplacement of granitoid bodies and the M-UM rocks from the VJC (Barbosa & Sabaté, 2004; Oliveira et al. 2004).
-The north portion of the Itabuna-Salvador-Curaçá orogen is basically formed by three lithostratigraphic units: Caraíba Complex, SJJS Tanque Novo-Ipirá Complex.
+This event is also recorded by the emplacement of granitoid bodies and the M-UM rocks from the VJC (Barbosa & Sabaté, 2004; Oliveira et al. 2004).
+The north portion of the Itabuna-Salvador-Curaçá orogen is basically formed by three lithostratigraphic units: Caraíba Complex, SJJS, and Tanque Novo-Ipirá Complex (TNIC).

 s.
 All these rocks are metamorphosed under the granulite facies, with retrograde metamorphism to the amphibolite facies, and locally to the greenschist facies conditions (Barbosa & Sabaté, 2004).
 SHRIMP U-Pb dating indicates igneous zircon cores with an average age of 2695 ± 12 Ma (enderbitic orthogneiss), and 2574 ± 6 Ma (tonalitic orthogneiss) for the formation of the protoliths and metamorphic rims with an age of 2072 Ma (Sabate et al. 1994; Silva et al. 1997; Oliveira et al. 2010).

-The SJJS briefly described in the introduction of the paper is mafic-ultramafic the east, it is composed of biotite and hornblende-norite, gabbronorite with cumulate sequences and subordinate leucogabbro, while to the west ferrogabbro, peridotite, and pyroxenite are (Kosin et al. 2003).
+The SJJS is described as a representative of fragments of an Archean-Paleoproterozoic oceanic crust (Teixeira 1997; Melo et al. 1991; Delgado et al. 2003) whereas, Piaia et al. (2017) interpret these rocks as a Gabbro-Anorthosite Stratiform Complex.
+The U-Pb age in zircon for SHRIMP given to the SJJS, is 2583.7 ± 8 Ma (Oliveira et al. 2010).
+To the east, it is composed of biotite and hornblende-norite, gabbronorite with cumulate sequences and subordinate leucogabbro, while to the west ferrogabbro, peridotite, and pyroxenite are commonly found (Kosin et al. 2003).